USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch10_new_simulation.md

 ---------------------------

 The reason for modeling a particular time period evolves from a research question, such as determining why a severe air pollution episode happened, or studying the dominant sources of visibility degradation in a specific geographic region.
 Once a modeling episode is selected, several steps must be taken before CMAQ can be run.

+** >> Comment <<** In "Configuring New Simulations", there are MANY more steps than the 6 listed here, unfortunately.
+And many of the steps are dependent on the science options that the user wants to invoke.

 1. Run and evaluate the WRF meteorology model for the episode of interest
 2. Convert the WRF data for input to SMOKE and CMAQ using MCIP